bitloops/blog/articles/the-efficiency-frontier-of-intelligence.md

 Specification cost is often invisible because humans absorb it implicitly through communication and shared context.

-For machines, specification must be externalized:
+For machines, specification must be externalised:

 - Code
 - Schemas